 Juliusz Maliszewski, PhD

 Director of the Journalism and Social Communication Education Program.
-Doctor of Humanities in the field of political sciences, MBA holder, journalist, diplomat, commentator, radio and television manager, TVP correspondent, art historian, expert in German studies; Maliszewski held many managerial positions in the public media – the Polish Television and the Polish Radio, including the director – editor-in-chief of the Polish Radio External Service and a member of the Board of Supervisors of TVP SA; he was a member of the Ethics Committee of TVP; he was a director of the Polish Institute in Leipzig; he specializes in German and European affairs.
-He is an author of the monograph “Deutsche Welle w systemie medialnym Republiki Federalnej Niemiec” (Deutsche Welle in the media system of the Federal Republic of Germany” and many titles on international relations and media.
+Doctor of Humanities in the field of political sciences, MBA holder, journalist, diplomat, commentator, radio and television manager, TVP correspondent, art historian, expert in German studies; Maliszewski held many managerial positions in the public media – Polish Television and Polish Radio, among others as the director-editor-in-chief of Radio Poland and member of the Supervisory Board of TVP SA; he was a member of the TVP Ethics Committee, director of the Polish Institute in Leipzig; specialist in German and European issues; author of a monograph “Deutsche Welle w systemie medialnym Republiki Federalnej Niemiec” (Deutsche Welle in the media system of the Federal Republic of Germany) and author of numerous publications on international relations and the media.

 Wojciech Rezner, PhD